subatomicdev/binance-futures-cpp/README.md

 ## Update
 **1st March 2021**
-- I've decided to drop support for the Spot market to concentrate on futures.
+- I've decided to drop support for the Spot market to concentrate on futures
+- Spot code removed from repo
 - The repo will be renamed soon

 ---